CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Background Summary

 \subsection{Related Work}

-Existing animal-focused datasets cover a variety of species and provide foundational resources for developing and evaluating methods for individual animal identification.
-However, there is a geographic bias, with most publicly accessible datasets originating from North America and Africa, while European datasets remain less commonly shared due to data privacy and conservation concerns.
-Recent initiatives have aimed to create datasets specifically for the identification of individuals \cite{vcermak2024wildlifedatasets}.
-Currently available datasets include a wide array of mammals (e.g., zebras, belugas, whale sharks, and elephants), carnivores (e.g., leopards, hyenas, and tigers), and reptiles (e.g., turtles).
-However, datasets featuring large carnivores listed on the EU red lists are notably underrepresented.
-A summary of publicly available datasets and their relevant statistics is provided in Table \ref{table:public_datasets}, and non-public datasets are listed in Table \ref{table:private_datasets}.
-Brief descriptions of selected publicly accessible datasets are included below.
+{Animal-focused image datasets are now well cataloged and serve as a central resource for developing and evaluating methods for individual identification of animals across species \cite{vcermak2024wildlifedatasets}.
+Available resources cover a wide range of taxa, including large terrestrial mammals (e.g., zebras, elephants), marine species (e.g., belugas, whale sharks, turtles), and carnivores (e.g., leopards, hyenas, tigers).
+However, geographical coverage is not evenly distributed: most publicly available datasets originate from North America and Africa, while European resources remain relatively scarce, in part because of data privacy and conservation constraints.
+Large carnivores on EU red lists are particularly underrepresented in open, image-based identification datasets.} A summary of non-public datasets is provided in Table \ref{table:private_datasets}, and public datasets with their key statistics are listed in Table \ref{table:public_datasets}.
+Short descriptions of selected public datasets are provided below.

-The \textbf{ATRW} dataset \cite{li2019atrw} comprises 8,076 videos collected from ten Zoos in China and covers 92 Amur tigers (\textit{Panthera tigris}).
-Each image is annotated with bounding boxes, identity labels, and pose keypoints, allowing development of re-identification and pose estimation methods for controlled environments.
+The \textbf{ATRW} dataset \cite{li2019atrw} {contains} 8,076 videos collected from ten zoos in China and covers 92 Amur tigers (\textit{Panthera tigris}).
+Each image is annotated with bounding boxes, identity labels, and pose keypoints, allowing development of re-identification and pose estimation methods for controlled environments {and populations.}

 The \textbf{Hyena ID 2022} and \textbf{Leopard ID 2022} datasets \cite{botswana2022}, developed by the Botswana Predator Conservation Trust, contain 3,129 images of 256 individual spotted hyenas (\textit{Crocuta crocuta}) and 6,795 images of 430 African leopards (\textit{Panthera pardus}), respectively.
-Images were taken in natural settings and annotated with bounding boxes and viewpoints, making these datasets valuable for testing in-the-wild generalization performance for individual animal re-id.
+Images were taken in natural settings and annotated with bounding boxes and viewpoints, making these datasets valuable for testing in-the-wild generalization performance for {identification of} individual animals.

 The \textbf{LionData} dataset \cite{dlamini2020automated} was compiled as part of the Mara Masai project in Kenya and includes 750 images of 98 lions (\textit{Panthera leo}).
-Each image was manually annotated to support training and evaluation of re-id models under natural variability, such as lighting changes and different camera angles.
+Each image was manually annotated to support training and evaluation of animal re-identification models under natural variability, such as lighting changes and different camera angles.

 The \textbf{PolarBearVidID} dataset \cite{zuerl2023polarbearvidid} covers 13 individual polar bears recorded in 6 German zoos.
 It contains approximately 138k images extracted from 1,431 video sequences.
 To reduce the risk of background overfitting caused by fixed camera positions, the individuals were cropped from the original photographs.